 - Tooth decay

-- A deep cavity which required a large filling
+- A deep cavity that required a large filling

-- All which may allow bacteria to enter and infect the pulp
+- All of which may allow bacteria to enter and infect the pulp

 Signs and Symptoms